hdl2115/rces-final-project/README.md

 Southern Hemisphere in August: https://www.ncdc.noaa.gov/snow-and-ice/extent/sea-ice/S/8

 # Summary of Analysis

 To determine the correlation of greenhouse gas with other climate forcing, I will plot the global concentration and the annual growth rates of each major greenhouse gas, the mean SST anamolies (1960 - 2019), and the Sea Ice Extent (1979 - 2020).
-Then, I will analyze the overall patterns of each plot and use these patterns to identify the relationship between the increase in greenhouse gas with the SST anomal
+Then, I will analyze the overall patterns of each plot and use these patterns to identify the relationship between the increase in greenhouse gas with the SST anomaly and sea ice extent.